testersakage/mineclonia-jtest/mods/PLAYER/mcl_player/API.md

 	-- default value used in code affected by this setting (might not always -- be possible).
 	settings_ui_default = minetest.settings:get_bool("mcl_quick_move_to_craftgrid", false),

+    -- Hide the setting for clients with protocol version less than this value. min_protocol_version = 47,
 }

 -- Get the value of a player setting.
 It will automatically be converted to the